SPSCommerce/sps-api-standards/standards/request-response.md

 - The data as part of the payload cannot be converted to the underlying data type.
 - The data or parameters is not in the expected data format.
 - The required field is not available.
-- Simple data validation type of error..
+- Simple data validation type of error.

 **Example Usage**: Used to inform errors with accepting incoming requests that:
 - Incorrectly formatted